 Star Shopper differs from other AR apps in content: the purpose is to educate children on wise money handling within a setting designed with AR.
 Raising awareness for kids on basic personal financial responsibility is the main goal of this app.

 It uses interactive storytelling with the Star Shopper comic book.
 The AR feature takes you on a shopping trip to outer space where you can practice your money skills by buying alien gadgets, books, chocolates, and other fun stuff.

-Brain Space magazine features scanning pages of the magazine and AR reveals 3D models of the content (for example layers of earth’s crust or dinosaurs) immediately in readers’ environment.
+Brain Space magazine features scanning pages of the magazine and AR reveals 3D models of the content (for example layers of the earth’s crust or dinosaurs) immediately in the readers’ environment.
 This is a fascinating learning opportunity for primary and secondary school kids which can also encourage them to read for more educational content.

 Wonderscope is an app for kids that uses Augmented Reality to transform ordinary spaces into extraordinary stories.
 It can be said that it’s revolutionizing kids’ education; kids grow their imagination with engaging stories and augmented environments specially designed for them to be a part of and play joyfully.

 As you can see, augmented reality is already well-adapted in the education system.
 As more and more people are interacting with AR, it’s becoming a part of our daily lives.
 Today’s children will be frequent AR users in the next 5-10 years.